-A different approach has been taken by AREQUIPA [1] where ATM endsystems try to detect whether ATM connectivity is existing up to the communication peer.
-If this is the case, an ATM connection is set up for further communication.
+A different approach has been taken by AREQUIPA [1] where ATM endsystems try to detect whether ATM connectivity is existing up to the communication peer and in that case, an ATM connection is set up for further communication.
 This approach is only viable if end-to-end ATM connectivity exists.

-3. Comparison of ATM and Internet QoS Architectures
+3 Comparison of ATM's and IntServ's QoS Architectures